Learning to flock in open space by avoiding collisions and staying together: Methods

 We consider $N$ agents moving off-lattice in a $2$-dimensional unbounded (that is, infinite) space.
 The dynamics is parallel and discrete and the agents update their position with the standard streaming rule

 where $\textbf{r}_i^t$ is the position of the i-th agent at time t, $\textbf{s}_i^t$ its unit heading direction and the speed of the agents is kept constant and equal to $v_0$.
 In the following, without loss of generality, we put $\Delta t=1$.
-Agents only perceive their local environment represented by their topological (i.e. Voronoi) neighbours, the set ${V}_i$, and integrate their information into the local average heading direction
+Agents only perceive their local environment represented by their topological (i.e. Voronoi) neighbours, the set ${V}_i$, a spatially balanced version of metric free interactions that grants optimal stability \cite{camperi2012spatially}.
+They integrate this information into the local average heading direction

 and direction to the center of mass of the neighbours